hzzv/scripts/real_relaxation/README.md

 - `--no_int_approx` to avoid adding the `axiom_int_approximation` axiom
 - `--uninterp_mod_simple` to use a simpler definition of `umod`: `umod(x, y) := if 0 <= x < y then x else y*ufrac(x, y)`
 - `--uninterp_mod_simplest` to use the simplest definition of `umod`: `umod(x, y) := y*ufrac(x, y)`

+For some input files containing deeply nested expressions or long assertions, you might need to increase the shell stack size (e.g. by `ulimit -S -s hard`).